 In 1932, PCO's growth requires a move to a large, 32-acre campus in the Oak Lane section of Philadelphia.

 Construction on The Eye Institute-the College's main clinical facility-began in 1975 and officially opened in 1978 providing a valuable vision care resource to the community at large and the primary training site for optometry students.

 The institution remained a single purpose institution until 1983, when our Graduate Studies in Vision Impairment programs were established, the first of their kind.
 For more than 20 years, we were the only institution in the United States to offer this combination of four master’s degrees and certificates designed for the education and rehabilitation of the visually impaired.

 In 1990, we were the first school or college of optometry to utilize an excimer laser for research and training.
 In 1994, we became the first optometric institution to serve as a clinical trial site for a disease-oriented study from the National Eye Institute of the National Institutes of Health (NIH).
 The scope of our research is broadening and now includes audiologic research and non-optometric inter-cellular research.
-(Salus University).

 In 1995, we became the first school or college of optometry to graduate an entire international class in a Master of Science in Clinical Optometry Program.
-(Salus University, Office of International and Continuing Education).

 In 2010, the University added a Master of Public Health (MPH) degree program and Public Health certificate programs.
 These programs are distance education, with students currently located on four continents.